 Korean outlet ETNews also reports that Xiaomi - and another Chinese brand, Oppo - are working with suppliers to obtain the necessary components for production of foldable devices.

 The WSJ reports that the iconic Motorola Razr flip phone will return as a foldable phone in 2019 - with a sky-high $1,500 price.
-It claims Motorola and Lenovo will partner with Verizon on producing 200,000 foldable Razr phones, which could arrive as early as February.
+It claims Motorola and Lenovo will partner with Verizon on producing 200,000 Razr V4 phones.

 Dery says he has been impressed by the design of Huawei's Mate X, but the outer-screen design could be easily scratched.
 Instead, Motorola is working on a "plastic OLED device with plastic film on top", but the screen will not be on the outside.